rimas-kudelis/Payum/docs/paypal/express-checkout/authorize-token-custom-query-parameters.md

 ---

-# Paypal Express Checkout.
+# PayPal Express Checkout.
 Authorize token custom query parameters.

 It often required to customize authorize token ulr parameters.
 For example you may want a mobile version of paypal pages.